-So let’s make 2020 the year in which our eyes are wide open to the real barriers that stop us from fulfilling our career goals: A middle management full of Todds is too often where diversity goes to die.
+It’s a weird year, and maybe you can’t leave your job right now.
+But it’s still good to have your eyes wide open to the real barriers that stop us from fulfilling our career goals: A middle management full of Todds is too often where diversity goes to die.

 It’s pretty easy to see who cares about results, and who’s falling back on things like bias training and diversity groups even when they’re clearly not working.
 Look for the manager of a different department at your company whose team already reflects the world around them.
 Look for the leadership team of another company that does the same.

-We are becoming more and more intentional about caring for ourselves, about what we eat, about how we spend our time — particularly this time of year.
+As we deal with a changing world, many of us are becoming more intentional about caring for ourselves, about what we eat, about how we spend our time — particularly this time of year.
 Financial self-care is just as important.
-That means being intentional about how we direct our money.
-It also means being very intentional about our careers — who we work for and with.
+That means being very intentional about our careers — who we work for and with.

-So if you work for a Todd and are able to get away from him, 2020 can be the year you make a plan.
+So if you work for a Todd and are able to get away from him, now, it’s time to get started widening your job search, ramping up your networking (yes, remotely), and working on a plan.
 Then, when you’re out of there, tell your #ToddStory so people know how exactly this system stays broken.

 And when we hear from our friends that Michael / Justin / John / Daniel / Brandon got their promotion (yet again), we can help them move from self-blame to an action plan of their own.